 1. Make the mango chutney

 Click here for the 5-ingredient mango ginger chutney recipe.
 It can be made in advance and refrigerated or frozen.

 2. Make the paneer filling

 Saute onions in oil until browned, then add ginger-garlic paste.
-Fry for 5 minutes before adding tomato puree.
+Fry for 5 minutes before adding the tomato puree.
 Add chili powder, coriander powder, Kashmiri chili powder, turmeric and cumin powder.
 Saute until the mixture comes together as a nice brown paste.
 (Skip this step by using the curry paste that can be made ahead and stored.)
 Add the paneer cubes and mix until well-combined.

 3. Prepare the wraps

 While the paneer masala is cooking, prep the vegetables and warm up the rotis/tortillas.
 Once the mango chutney is ready, spread about 1 tablespoon on each tortilla.
 Place the paneer masala filling and the shredded vegetables as shown.
 Sprinkle 1/2 teaspoon chaat masala and coriander leaves.
 Roll up tight and tuck in one end of the roti.